dabblelab/openai-api-crash-course-node/topics/_content-filtering.md

-# Simple Search
+# File Upload

-Here is a super simple example of how to call the search endpoint usng Node.js/JavaScript.
-For details about the search endpoint [see the OpenAI Docs](https://beta.openai.com/docs/guides/search).
+This example show how to upload a jsonl file to the Files endpoint using using Node.js/JavaScript.
+For details about the files endpoint [see the OpenAI Docs](https://beta.openai.com/docs/api-reference/files).

 > **NOTE:** This tutorial is part of a series.
 If you have not read the [getting started post](https://community.openai.com/t/getting-started-with-the-openai-api-and-node-js-javascript/223/3) you should check that one out first.